ChibiOS/ChibiOS/readme.txt

   real context switch time, previous benchmarks introduced too much overhead to the measurement.
 The STM32 performs the context switch in under 1.48uS.
 - NEW: Added architecture name strings to the port code.
+- NEW: The I/O queues code was improved, now there are 2 separate structures:
+  InputQueue and Output queues.
+There are some changes int the queue APIs in order to make them more symmetrical and functional.
+Improved the queues documentation.
+- CHANGE: Removed the half duplex queues and half duplex serial drivers because it was never extensively tested.
+The code is still available but not as part of the kernel.
 - CHANGE: Removed the chMsgSendWithEvent() function.
 It is rarely used and the functionality can be re-created with a compound atomic operation.
 Also removed the CH_USE_MESSAGES_EVENT configuration option.